KiyokaYamazuki 山附貴世香

 When was your last exhibition and where was it?
 And when do you want to hold your next exhibition?

-I did a small exhibition in November 2022.
-Also, although it is not a design exhibition, I exhibited at the New York art expo in New York in 2019.
+In July 2023, I had an exhibition with two of my mentor illustrators.
+Also, although it wasn't a design exhibition, I exhibited at the New York Art Expo held in New York in 2019.

 Where does the design inspiration for your works come from?
 How do you feed your creativity?
 What are your sources of inspirations?